Biden’s pick for border chief backs building more wall

 The revelations came as Chief Magnus sat for a confirmation hearing with the Senate Finance Committee.

 Mr. Biden last year vowed not to build “another foot” of the wall.
-As soon as he was sworn in, he issued a directive halting construction on the massive project, which was the most visible campaign promise fulfilled by his predecessor, President Donald Trump.
+As soon as he was sworn in, he issued a directive halting construction on the massive project, which was the most visible campaign promise fulfilled by his predecessor, former President Donald Trump.

 In the months since the border has seen a massive surge of new migrants, and some security experts say Mr. Biden’s move to cancel new wall construction is part of the reason.